acapozucca/devops/pipeline/s2-automate-build/README.md

 ## Create integration server

-The goal is to create a VM that acts as integration server.
+The goal is to create a VM that acts as integration server. <br>
 At this stage the integration server should be used to hold a VCS where developers can publish their changes.
 Moreover, every time a change is detected the build process should be triggered.